This article first appeared on VICE Canada

-The price of oil—specifically West Texas Intermediate crude, the gold standard in oil pricing—has been falling steadily since June of last year, and is currently sitting just north of $52 per barrel.
+The price of oil—specifically West Texas Intermediate crude, the gold standard in oil pricing—has been falling steadily since June of last year, and is currently sitting around $50 per barrel.
 That's a far cry from the record high of 2008, when it topped out at $147 per barrel.
-The 2008 price surge saw hysteria about moving North America toward energy independence reach fever pitch; John McCain even called it a "national security issue" during the presidential election.
+The 2008 price surge saw hysteria about moving North America toward energy independence reach fever pitch; John McCain even called it a "national security issue" during his presidential campaign.
 It's also quite a ways from the $65-per-barrel point at which fracking is economically viable.
-That low price of oil is a huge problem for the burgeoning fracking industry, which is largely composed of small, over-extended businesses that can't afford to wait out a dip in profits.
+That low price of oil is a huge problem for the burgeoning fracking industry, which is largely composed of small, overextended businesses that can't afford to wait out a dip in profits.

 Members of the Mi'kmaq first nation organized in 2013 to prevent oil giant SWN from conducting seismic testing on Mi'kmaq land, a necessary step before the company could begin fracking there.
 The RCMP showed up, heavily armed and dressed for action, and the confrontation turned violent—which protesters and witnesses attributed to the RCMP, though law enforcement officials later claimed the protesters had Molotov cocktails.

 After months of such actions, SWN decided to stop its push to frack in New Brunswick and the province placed a ban on the practice.
-Just last month, in another blow to fracking in Canada, Quebec Premier Philippe Couillard announced that he won't pursue shale gas development—though he hasn't yet acted to formally ban fracking.
-Even the thoroughly mainstream governor of New York, Andrew Cuomo, has banned the practice, possibly signalling a new, less frack-friendly day in the US.
+Then, last month, in another blow to fracking in Canada, Quebec Premier Philippe Couillard announced that he won't pursue shale gas development—though he hasn't yet acted to formally ban fracking.
+And New York Governor Andrew Cuomo, has banned the practice, possibly signallng a new, less frack-friendly day in the US.

-However, most tar sands business isn't really in immediate danger, according to Karl.
+However, most tar sands business isn't really in immediate danger, Karl told me.

 "Tar sands are a long-term scenario because there is substantial oil involved in tar sands," she wrote in an email.
 "Fracking varies considerably in cost, investment, and borrowing among the frackers.
 Where they have borrowed heavily, especially in junk bonds, they are in trouble, which gets worse the longer the price is low."

-The financial difference between fracking and tar sands is that most tar sands projects are undertaken by large companies with longer timeframes for profitability, whereas most fracking operations are run by small companies, many of which are overextended and need to cash in immediately.
+The financial difference between fracking and tar sands is that most tar sands projects are undertaken by large companies with longer timeframes for profitability, whereas most fracking operations are run by small companies, many of which are looking to cash in immediately.

 "[In] fracking, you produce your oil and you need to get it out of the ground fast, you need to sell it fast, you need to reinvest fast," Karl said.
 "Oil sands—once you get an oil sands project going, it can just kind of continue, because it's better to produce than not produce."